Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Site-theoretic preliminaries

 For a complex $A \in D(k^{\ind\rat}_{\pro\et})$, we define

-We call $A^{\SDual}$ the \emph{Serre dual} of $A$. \footnote{ Milne \cite[III, 0]{Mil06} used the term ``Breen-Serre duality'' to emphasize the contribution of Breen, who brought Serre's observation \cite[8.4, Remarque]{Ser60} to the setting of the perfect \'etale site and provided Artin-Milne \cite{AM76} a basis of their ``second context'' of global duality.
+We call $A^{\SDual}$ the \emph{Serre dual} of $A$. \footnote{ Milne \cite[III, 0]{Mil06} used the term ``Breen-Serre duality''.
+Breen's work \cite{Bre78} brought Serre's observation \cite[8.4, Remarque]{Ser60} to the setting of the perfect \'etale site and provided Artin-Milne \cite{AM76} a basis of their ``second context'' of global duality.
 Just to make it notationally parallel to and easily distinguishable with Cartier duality $\CDual$ and Pontryagin duality $\PDual$, we omit Breen's name and use the symbol $\SDual$ in this paper.
-The influence of Breen's methods and results on this paper and \cite{Suz13} is clear.
-So is the influence of Serre's.
+Of course our treatment of the functor $\SDual$ heavily relies on the work of both Breen and Serre. } It defines a contravariant triangulated endofunctor $\SDual$ on $D(k^{\ind\rat}_{\pro\et})$.
+If $A \in \Ind \Pro \Alg / k$, then